ValleyBell/PC98VNResearch/z_hacks/README.md

       - then re-encrypt the file
     - select "start from beginning" in the main menu
     - You can also do the search/replace process in the PC-98 emulator's RAM directly while in the main menu.
 In this case, no decryption is necessary.
+- Mirror
+  - enable all scenarios
+    - open `SAVE.DAT` and set all 2-byte words to `01 00`
 - Night Slave
   - reach ending quickly
     - extract `NS_DSK_H.PCK/NSVS0E.MDR` and save it in the game's main folder as `NSVS7S.MDR`